wtk-dev/scalewize-website/SUPABASE_SETUP.md

-# Supabase Setup Guide for ScaleWize AI
+# Supabase Setup Guide for Henly AI

-This guide will help you set up your Supabase database with the correct tables, Row Level Security (RLS) policies, and functions for the ScaleWize AI platform.
+This guide will help you set up your Supabase database with the correct tables, Row Level Security (RLS) policies, and functions for the Henly AI platform.

 ## 1. Database Tables